jitendrasuthar1998/nextjs/4.ReactServerComponents/readme.md

-Absolutely, Jitendra!
-Here's your content converted into a **well-formatted and informative `README.md` section** about **React Server Components (RSC)** — ideal for adding to your Next.js tutorial notes repo:

----

 # ⚙️ React Server Components (RSC) in Next.js

 React Server Components (RSC) introduce a powerful new architecture that enhances performance and developer experience by splitting components into two distinct types: